Schallbert/Tonuino_alternativeFirmware/README.md

 # Documentation
 The Project is written almost exclusively in C++ and build for Arduino Framework - tested on an Arduino nano board - using the [PlatformIO IDE](https://platformio.org/).
-The following sections show the structure and the libraries needed (which will be pulled in automatically once trying to build by the PlatformIO).
+The following sections show the structure.

 ## Project Module overview
 Folder name in `/lib` | Purpose
 --- | ---